caxlsx/caxlsx/examples/custom_styles_example.md

 ## Description

-Each cell allows a single, predified style.
+Each cell allows a single, predefined style.
 When using `add_row`, the value in the `style` array at the same index as the cell's column will be applied to that cell.
 Alternatively, you can apply a style to an entire row by using an integer value for `style`.

 ## Code